thewangclass/classic-control-dynamics/README.md

 'r': np.ndarray, array([13.], dtype=float32): return
 'l': np.ndarray, array([13.], dtype=int32): length
 't': np.ndarray, array([4.043945], dtype=float32): ???

+### Autotesting
+When modifying an environment, reinforcement learning algo, buffer, or other component, there should be a way to test the change and see if it is compatible with everything else.

 ## Ongoing Issues
 ### Acrobot does not work.